Les nuits sans Kim Wilde

-Written by Laurent Voulzy and Alain Souchon, it contains French and English lyrics and was initially released in France in 1985 after Wilde herself agreed to sing backing vocals on it, and was reissued in 1986, coupled with the song "Belle-île-en-mer, Marie Galante", reaching the French Top 20.
+Written by Voulzy and Alain Souchon, it contains French and English lyrics and was initially released in France in 1985 after Wilde herself agreed to sing backing vocals on it, and was reissued in 1986, coupled with the song "Belle-île-en-mer, Marie Galante", it did not enter the Top 50, but was the 13th most played song on peripheral radio according to the Media Control chart of 19 August 1985.
+The song returned a few months later, but this time as the B-side to the single Belle-Île-en-Mer, Marie-Galante, which entered the Top 50 at the end of September 1986 for twenty weeks and reached number 20 for a fortnight.

 An official video was made for the song in which Wilde made an appearance, singing some lyrics in both English and French languages.